nycmeshnet/docs/content/hardware/config.md

 On the sidebar (hamburger on mobile), click "Interfaces" (then "Ethernet" on mobile).
 Double-click or tap on `ether5`.
 Click on the PoE tab, and change the "PoE Out" drop-down from `auto on` to `forced on`.
 Hit OK or the checkmark button on mobile.
 This improves reliability for connected PoE devices.

 ---

+### <a name="omni-onsite"></a>Omnitik on-site config

+Open /webfig/#Wireless.Registration and check to which Omni it meshes.

+Open /webfig/#Routing:OSPF.Routes and check what is the gateway to exit (the default route 0.0.0.0/0)

+Choose the one that has the strongest signal and is in the default route.
+Try no to connect to a nearby Omni only if possible, choose an Omni that has a LiteBeam or other direct path.

+Open the wlan4 interface.
+Change the XXXX in the SSID by the NN of the Omni you want to connect to.
+Enable that interface.
+Save.

+Note: Do not use wlan4 if there is an litebeam or Sxt or other link antenna on the Omni you are setting up.

+---